amarula/chatgpt-code-review-gerrit-plugin/README.md

 #### Command Example

-For example, sending:
+For example, sending

 ```
 @gpt is it OK to use "and/or"?
 ```

-might trigger a system response:
+might trigger the following system response

 ```
 SYSTEM MESSAGE: Unknown command in comment `@gpt is it OK to use "and/or"?`